-(in thousands of Canadian dollars, except per share amounts)
+(not audited or reviewed by the Company's external auditor) (in thousands of Canadian dollars, except per share amounts)

 1. GENERAL INFORMATION

 Corby Spirit and Wine Limited ("Corby" or the "Company") is a leading Canadian manufacturer, marketer and importer of spirits, wines and ready to drink offerings ("RTDs").
 The Company derives its revenues from the sale of its owned-brands in Canada and other international markets, as well as earning commissions from the representation of selected non-owned brands in the Canadian marketplace.
 Revenues predominantly consist of sales made to each of the provincial liquor boards in Canada.
 The Company also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees.